serverlessworkflow/specification/specification.md

 Within workflow definitions, errors defined are `domain specific`, meaning they are defined within the actual business domain, rather than their technical (programming-language-specific) description.

-For example we can define errors such as "Order not found", or "Item not in inventory", rather than having to use terms such as "java.lang.IllegalAccessError", or "response.status == 404", which might make little to no sense to our specific problem domain, as well as may not be portable across various runtime implementations.
+For example, we can define errors such as "Order not found", or "Item not in inventory", rather than having to use terms such as "java.lang.IllegalAccessError", or "response.status == 404", which might make little to no sense to our specific problem domain, as well as may not be portable across various runtime implementations.

-In addition to the domain specific error name, users have the option to also an an optional error code to help runtime implementations with mapping defined errors to concrete underlying technical ones.
+In addition to the domain specific error name, users have the option to also an optional error code to help runtime implementations with mapping defined errors to concrete underlying technical ones.

 Runtime implementations must be able to map the error domain specific name (and the optional error code) to concrete technical errors that arise during workflow execution.

-#### Defining Error Handling
+#### Defining Errors

-Errors are defined via the states `onErrors` property.
+Errors can be defined via the states `onErrors` property.
 It is an array of ['error'](#Error-Definition) definitions.

 Each error definition should have a unique `name` property.
-There can be only one error definition which has the `name`property set to the wildcard character `*`.
+There can be only one error definition which has the `name` property set to the wildcard character `*`.

 The order of error definitions within `onErrors` does not matter.